 The medical professionals who are part of our Gastrointestinal (GI) Motility Program at the Capital Health Center for Digestive Health diagnose and treat patients with disorders that affect the movement of muscles in the esophagus, stomach, and anorectal areas of the digestive system.
 This stretching and contracting, known as peristalsis, allows food to move through the digestive tract, creates sensations and allows for normal absorption of important nutrients.
 Our program provides specialized testing and advanced interventions for motility disorders through the coordinated efforts of referring physicians, gastroenterologists, surgeons, radiologists, dietitians and physical therapists when appropriate.

 From the top to the bottom of the GI tract, our GI Motility Program treats patients with esophageal conditions like dysphagia (ineffective swallowing), gastroesophageal reflux disease (GERD), and achalasia.
-For patients with stomach disorders, we help those with gastroparesis (delayed gastric emptying, common in patients with diabetes), rapid gastric emptying, and functional dyspepsia (chronic or recurrent pain in the upper abdomen).
-Our specialists also provide care for those suffering from anorectal and pelvic floor conditions, such as fecal incontinence, rectal pain and pelvic floor dyssynergia (impaired coordination of muscles in the lower digestive tract), and refractory constipation (constipation that does not improve with standard treatment).
+For patients with stomach disorders, we help those with gastroparesis (delayed gastric emptying, common in patients with diabetes).
+Our specialists also provide care for those suffering from anorectal and pelvic floor conditions, such as fecal incontinence (inability to control bowel movements), pelvic floor dyssynergia (impaired coordination of muscles in the lower digestive tract), and refractory constipation (constipation that does not improve with standard treatment).